CastosHQ/Seriously-Simple-Podcasting/readme.txt

 13. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.15 =
+* 2016-10-05
+* UPDATE SUMMARY: Adding podcast playlists as well as much greater flexibility when protecting your podcast feed
+* [NEW] Podcast playlists!
+You can display a playlist using the "Podcast: Playlist" widget or the `podcast_playlist` shortcode
+* [NEW] You can now add custom access rules for your podcast feeds using the new `ssp_feed_access` filter
+* [NEW] You can now choose to hide the media player from logged out users with a simple plugin setting
+* [NEW] The `podcast_episode` shortcode now used the current episode by default if no episode is specified
+* [TWEAK] Rearranging files so that different function types are more easily findable
+* [TWEAK] Improving customisability of all shortcodes
+* [TWEAK] Updating review link for new plugin directory structure

 = 1.14.10 =
 * 2016-08-30